veit/jupyter-tutorial/docs/productive/documenting/docstrings.rst

 ``sphinx-autodoc-typehints``
 ----------------------------

-Mit `PEP 484 <https://www.python.org/dev/peps/pep-0484/>`_ wurde eine
-Standardmethode zum Ausdrücken von Typen in Python-Code eingeführt.
-Damit lassen sich auch Typen in Docstrings anders ausdrücken.
-Dabei bietet die Variante mit Typen gemäß PEP 484 den Vorteil, dass Typenprüfer und IDEs zur statischen Codeanalyse genutzt werden können.
+With `PEP 484 <https://www.python.org/dev/peps/pep-0484/>`_ a standard method for expressing types in Python code was introduced.
+This also allows types to be expressed differently in docstrings.
+The variant with types according to PEP 484 has the advantage that type testers and IDEs can be used for static code analysis.

 Python 3 type annotations:

     .. code-block:: python

         def func(arg1: int, arg2: str) -> bool: